 10. It's almost 100 years old

-Salisbury, North Carolina native LD Peeler founded the Carolina Beverage Company in 1917, so the soda company will be celebrating its 100th birthday next year.
+Salisbury, North Carolina native LD Peeler founded the Carolina Beverage Company in 1917, so the soft drink company will be celebrating its 100th anniversary next year.

 9. It's has always stayed in the family

-LD Peeler’s great grandson Cliff Ritchie is the current head of the Carolina Beverage Corporation and Cheerwine Bottling Company, making it the oldest family-owned soda company in the United States.
+LD Peeler's great grandson Cliff Ritchie is the current president of the Carolina Beverage Corporation and Cheerwine Bottling Company, making it the oldest family-owned soda company in the United States.

 8. It started out as a maple syrup company.

-LD Peeler had just purchased a bankrupt maple syrup company from Kentucky when he realized the market demand for a cherry flavored soda.
-A traveling salesman from St. Louis sold him the recipe, and Cheerwine was born.
+Founder LD Peeler had just purchased a bankrupt maple syrup company from Kentucky when he realized the market demand for a cherry flavored soda.
+A traveling salesman from St. Louis sold him the recipe, and Carolina beverage corporation Cheerwine was born.

 7. They've even teamed up to create Cackalacky Cheerwine Sweet Sauce